kivy/kivy/doc/sources/contribute.rst

        the git remote name 'origin' and you will be on branch 'master'.
     #.
 Compile and set up PYTHONPATH or install (see :ref:`dev-install`).
     #.
 Install our pre-commit hook that ensures your code doesn't violate our
-       styleguide by executing 'make hook' in your clone.
+       styleguide by executing `make hook` from the root directory of your clone.
 This will run our styleguide check whenever you do a commit, and if there are violations in the parts that you changed, your commit will be aborted.
 Fix & retry.

 Now, whenever you want to create a patch, you follow the following steps: